Dapid/stockholm_reformat/README.rst

  stockholm_reformat
 ====

-Fast Stockholm Multiple Sequence Alignment reformater.
+Fast Stockholm to other formats Multiple Sequence Alignment reformater.

 Includes an API and a command line script.
 The pure Python version is already several times faster than the Perl script contained in the `MPI Bioinformatics Toolkit. <http://toolkit.tuebingen.mpg.de/reformat/help_param>`_